Phuong Ngo

-Phuong Canh Ngo (Ngô Cảnh Phương, [ŋow˧˧ kan˨˩˦ fɨəŋ˧˧]; born 1958) is a Vietnamese murderer and former businessman and politician who was convicted of ordering the killing of Australian MP John Newman on 5 September 1994, a crime which has been described as Australia's first successful political assassination.
+Phuong Canh Ngo (Ngô Cảnh Phương, [ŋow˧˧ kan˨˩˦ fɨəŋ˧˧]; born 1958) is an Australian former businessman and politician who was convicted of ordering the assassination of Australian MP John Newman on 5 September 1994.

 Biography

 Phuong Ngo was born in South Vietnam to wealthy parents and following university became a schoolteacher.
 Following the fall of Saigon and the end of the Vietnam War, his family had their assets confiscated.
 Ngo made several unsuccessful attempts to flee the country and was jailed several times.
 In January 1981, he made his thirteenth attempt, which was successful, and he arrived in Australia via Malaysia as a refugee in 1982.